Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Methodology

-\textbf{Replace text-condition with MAE prior}.
-SD is not trained on MAE priors.
-Fortunately, the text-condition part of SD is not utilized in inpainting, as we do not assume a text condition for inpainting task.
-Hence, we propose to replace the text-condition part of SD with our proposed MAE prior condition.
-However, as we do not fine-tune the SD, it cannot aligns well with the MAE prior.
-To achieve a proper guidance for SD, we introduces the alignment module to align both dimension and distribution.
+\paragraph{Replace text-condition with MAE prior} Generative inpainting models are not trained on MAE priors.
+As we do not assume a text condition for inpainting task, we propose to replace the text-condition of generative models with our proposed MAE prior condition.
+However, as we do not fine-tune the generative models, they cannot directly align well with the MAE prior.
+Hence, we introduce the alignment module to align MAE with generative models in both dimension and distribution perspective, as shown in Fig.~\ref{fig:asuka}(b).

-\textbf{Dimension alignment}.
-Particularly, we adopt the MAE prior $F_{\mathrm{MAE}}$ of size $N_{m}\times M_{m}$, where $N_{m}$ is the sequence length and $M_{m}$ is the MAE feature dimension.
-To align it with the SD condition of size $N_{s}\times M_{s}$, we adopt a linear layer to map the feature dimension from $M_{m}$ to $M_{s}$ and set $N_s=N_m$ to preserve the local MAE prior.
+\paragraph{Dimension alignment} Particularly, the MAE prior $F_{\mathrm{MAE}}$ is of size $N_{m}\times M_{m}$, where $N_{m}$ is the sequence length and $M_{m}$ is the feature dimension.
+To align it with the diffusion or flow condition of size $N_{s}\times M_{s}$, we adopt a linear layer to map the feature dimension from $M_{m}$ to $M_{s}$ and set $N_s=N_m$ to preserve the local MAE prior.

-\textbf{Distribution alignment}.
-After aligning the dimension, we use self-attention blocks to learn the distribution alignment for better guiding SD, leading to the condition $C_{\mathrm{MAE}}$ for SD.
-We train our alignment module with the same masking strategy used to train the MAE, while keeping the continuous-mask fine-tuned MAE and SD frozen.
-The training objective is the diffusion objective.
-To encourage the alignment module extract features from MAE prior, in the training stage, we use the full image to generate MAE prior instead of masked image with a chance of $p$.
+\paragraph{Distribution alignment} After aligning the dimension, we use self-attention blocks to learn to better guiding generative models, leading to the condition $C_{\mathrm{MAE}}$.
+We train our alignment module using the standard generation objective with the same masking strategy used to train the MAE, keeping other modules frozen.